perplexedfingers/URLShortener/README.rst

 - Convert an valid URL to a fixed length of URL

+  - The converted URL is consisted of uppercase alphebets only

+  - The converted URL is always 5 charecters long

-- Can save more than 10,000,000 unique URLs
+- Save more than 10,000,000 unique URLs

   - 11,881,374 URLs to be exact

-- Can preview or redirect to the converted URL
+- Preview or redirect to the converted URL

 Developemnt guide